Can You Drive a Dirt Bike on the Road in North Carolina? Rules, Permits & Registration

 Title, Registration, and Insurance

-• Obtain a title and register your bike with the North Carolina Division of Motor Vehicles (NCDMV).
+• Register the vehicle with the North Carolina Division of Motor Vehicles

-• Dirt Legal handles titling, registration, and plates to make your dirt bike ready for public roads efficiently, with Montana plates shipping in as little as 1 day, titles in 2 weeks, and temp tags issued the same day.
+Dirt Legal assists riders with titling, registration, and plates to make dirt bikes road-ready, including Montana registrations.
+Plates can be shipped in as little as 1 day, titles typically arrive in about 2 weeks, and temporary tags may be issued the same day.

 Where You Can Ride

-• Permitted Roads: Street-ready dirt bikes can operate on public roads, excluding interstate highways and limited-access highways.
+Road-ready dirt bikes may operate on public streets but are not allowed on interstate highways or limited-access highways.

-• Crossing Roads: Off-road dirt bikes may cross streets at a 90-degree angle during daylight hours, stopping fully and yielding to traffic.
+Off-road dirt bikes may cross public roads at a 90-degree angle during daylight hours, stopping fully and yielding to traffic.

 Rider Requirements